MichaelMBradley/MichaelMBradley/README.md

 ## About Me

 Hi, I'm a first year computer science student at Carleton University in Ottawa.
+Read more [here](https://MichaelMBradley.github.io/about/).

 ## Stuff